-MRP software customers report on average 14% inventory reduction.
+MRP software customers report on average a 14% inventory reduction.

 #3 Accurate planning and reliable production schedule

-The MRP system helps production manager to accurately plan production and put together a reliable production schedule.
+The MRP system helps production managers to accurately plan production and put together a reliable production schedule.

 When will the materials be available?
 MRP System will provide all the necessary information to the production manager as to when the materials will be available.